matteobarbera/mavlab_wiki_fork/tutorials-flashBLHeli.md

-# ''Instructions for BLHeli Rev 16''
+# Instructions for BLHeli Rev 16

 Use BLHeliSuite Beta and Arduino Nano stick to program an ESC through the MOSI/MISO connection pins.
 Download BLHeliSuite from https://blhelisuite.wordpress.com/ (This guide updated for `Rev 16.6.14.9.01`)